-Accenture performs drug tests before employment in specific locations and for certain positions.
-However, some employees have reported that this test is not compulsory, while many said it is, along with other background checks.
+Accenture may perform drug tests before employment in specific locations and for certain positions.
+However, some employees have reported that these tests are not compulsory, while others have said they are (along with other background checks.)

 The decision to conduct a drug test during the pre-employment or working phase may depend on various factors, including but not limited to:

-In this article, I will delve into Accenture drug test practices, including pre-employment screenings and random drug tests, and also guide you on preparing for a potential drug test.
+In this article, I will delve into Accenture drug test practices, including:

 Accentrue’s Goal Of A Drug-Free Workplace